+This article will provide guidance on Delaware Rules of Civil Procedure.
 Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
 We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
 Comments, corrections, or suggestions should be directed to firstname.lastname@example.org.
 The information listed below may have been amended.
 For updated process serving legislation, please visit the Delaware State Legislature website.

 Delaware Process Service Licensing Requirements Service of all processes may be made by the Sheriff or any person who is not a party and is not less than 18 years of age.

 Delaware Rules of Civil Procedure Rule 4.
 Process.

 (a) Issuance of writs.
 Upon the commencement of an action, the Clerk of the Court shall forthwith issue the process specified in the praecipe and shall deliver it for service to the sheriff of the county or counties specified in the praecipe or to a person specially appointed by the Court to serve it.
 The party requesting the issuance of the process shall prepare a form thereof for signature by the Clerk of the Court under the Court’s seal.
 Upon the plaintiff’s direction in the praecipe, a separate or additional process shall issue against any defendants.